 Diaphragmatic Hernia After Car Accident

-Most people have heard of a hernia before and may have even experienced one themselves; however, a diaphragmatic hernia is not commonly seen outside of newborn babies.
-A hernia itself is the protrusion of organs or tissue through a muscular wall that would otherwise enclose, contain, and protect that organ or tissue.
+A hernia is the protrusion of organs or tissue through a muscular wall that would otherwise enclose, contain, and protect that organ or tissue.
 Some of the other types of hernias include:

 I’m Ed Smith, a Sacramento Injury Lawyer.
 When your injuries are caused by the reckless or negligent actions of another individual, major corporation, or municipality, accident victims and members of their family can seek compensation for lost wages, pain and suffering, medical expenses, and other damages.
-If you've been injured in an accident, call me for free, friendly advice at 916.921.6400.
+If you've been injured in an accident, call me for free, friendly advice at 916.921.6400 or 800.404.5400.